maniartech/x/calc/docs/Sin.md

 # calc.Sin

-Sin function returns sine of a given number.
+Sin function calculates the sine of a given number and returns the angle in radian.
+Geometrically it is the ratio of the right triangle's opposite side over its hypotenuse.

 ## Syntax